 !!
 Before anything: make sure you made a backup!

-When you delete your posts, attachments from it don’t get deleted automatically.
-They keep staying in the WordPress Media Library and on your web server eating disk space and messing the things up.
+When you delete your posts, attachments from them don’t get deleted automatically.
+They keep staying in the WordPress Media Library and on your web server eating disk space and messing things up.

 folder too.